A tale of two welders

 Users share tips for upgrading to a water-cooled GTAW system

-George Bright and David Anthony were two welders with the same goal: to upgrade their GTAW system.
+George Bright and David Anthony are two welders who had the same goal: to upgrade their GTAW systems.
 Learn about their experiences and gain some insight into what you need to know to upgrade from an air-cooled to a water-cooled GTAW system.

 |David Anthony, who builds custom choppers from sheet metal, learned GTAW to gain more control of the entire design process.
 In using GTAW, he found that upgrading to a water cooling system was necessary.|